joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/convolution-filter.md

     0    1    0
     0    0    0

-The reason the image is unchanged is because the original pixel’s value has a relative strength of 1 in determining the final pixel color, while the surrounding pixels’ values have relative strength of 0—meaning their colors don’t affect the final image.
+The reason the image is unchanged is because the original pixel's value has a relative strength of 1 in determining the final pixel color, while the surrounding pixels' values have relative strength of 0—meaning their colors don't affect the final image.

 Similarly, this matrix will cause the pixels of an image to shift one pixel to the left: